-A quick note on Bigfoot and other associated cryptids: the shores of Caddo Lake are so ethereal and uncharted, so un-touristy that it seems like the perfect spot for a Bigfoot to remain undiscovered.
+A quick note on Bigfoot and other associated cryptids: The shores of Caddo Lake are so ethereal and uncharted, so un-touristy that it seems like the perfect spot for a Sasquatch to remain undiscovered.
 There are 12 million acres of forestland in East Texas and Caddo Lake itself is known to cryptozoologists as the land of Bigfoot.
 Jefferson, therefore, is a logical headquarters for the Texas Bigfoot Research Center.
 There’s even a Bigfoot statue prowling at a trail entrance near Jefferson’s Convention and Visitors Center.
 In the same area, visitors can find “Bigfoot Alley,” where four more Bigfoots hide, waiting to be discovered.

 Jefferson is a great place to recharge after a drive.
 There’s Auntie Skinner’s Riverboat Club, housed in a 19th century warehouse, so you literally can’t miss it.
-Kitt’s Kornbread Sandwich and Pie Bar serves a famous, secret recipe kornbread sandwiches ranging from “The Original,” ham or turkey with American cheese, “The Redneck,” fried bologna and American cheese, to “The Texan,” which has chili and cheese and comes with a fork.
+Kitt’s Kornbread Sandwich and Pie Bar serves famous, secret recipe cornbread sandwiches ranging from “The Original,” ham or turkey with American cheese, “The Redneck,” fried bologna and American cheese, to “The Texan,” which has chili and cheese and comes with a fork.
 Or, if that’s not your thing, the polished Austin Street Bistro has flowered tablecloths, sedate salads, classic soups and an elegant chocolate pecan tart.

-It’s basically required to stop in the Jefferson General Store to browse retro candy, toys, local goods, and various Don’t-Mess-With-Texas paraphernalia, and get a cup of basic drip coffee for a nickel.
-Nearby, there’s an antique store where we browse vintage cameras we can’t afford, lovely wingback chairs we can’t afford, and a creepy porcelain clown that we could have afforded, but that’s definitely haunted.
+It’s basically required to stop in the Jefferson General Store to browse retro candy, toys, local goods and various Don’t-Mess-With-Texas paraphernalia, and get a cup of basic drip coffee for a nickel.
+Nearby, there’s an antique store where we browse vintage cameras we can’t afford, lovely wingback chairs we can’t afford and a creepy porcelain clown that we could have afforded, but that’s definitely haunted.